 Funding for parks and recreation improvements come from a wide range of local, state, and federal programs.
-Some of this funding comes through as grant opportunities and low interest City of Marshall 2020-2024 Parks & Recreation Masterplan loan programs.
+Some of this funding comes through as grant opportunities and low interest loan programs.
 Applicants need to be aware of funding agencies and programs requirements to help ensure a successful application as most grant programs tend to be very competitive.